BlinkUX/sequelize-mock/docs/api/data-types.md

 <a name="STRING"></a>
 ## STRING

-Mock data type.
-Simply a no-op function for use in definitions
+Mock string data type

 <a name="CHAR"></a>
 ## CHAR

-Mock data type.
-Simply a no-op function for use in definitions
+Mock char data type

 <a name="TEXT"></a>
 ## TEXT

-Mock data type.
-Simply a no-op function for use in definitions
+Mock text data type

 <a name="INTEGER"></a>
 ## INTEGER

-Mock data type.
-Simply a no-op function for use in definitions
+Mock integer data type

 <a name="BIGINT"></a>
 ## BIGINT

-Mock data type.
-Simply a no-op function for use in definitions
+Mock big integer data type

 <a name="FLOAT"></a>
 ## FLOAT

-Mock data type.
-Simply a no-op function for use in definitions
+Mock float data type

 <a name="REAL"></a>
 ## REAL

-Mock data type.
-Simply a no-op function for use in definitions
+Mock real number data type

 <a name="DOUBLE"></a>
 ## DOUBLE

-Mock data type.
-Simply a no-op function for use in definitions
+Mock double data type

 <a name="DECIMAL"></a>
 ## DECIMAL

-Mock data type.
-Simply a no-op function for use in definitions
+Mock decimal data type

 <a name="BOOLEAN"></a>
 ## BOOLEAN

-Mock data type.
-Simply a no-op function for use in definitions
+Mock boolean data type

 <a name="TIME"></a>
 ## TIME

-Mock data type.
-Simply a no-op function for use in definitions
+Mock time data type

 <a name="DATE"></a>
 ## DATE

-Mock data type.
-Simply a no-op function for use in definitions
+Mock date data type

 <a name="DATEONLY"></a>
 ## DATEONLY

-Mock data type.
-Simply a no-op function for use in definitions
+Mock date-only data type

 <a name="HSTORE"></a>
 ## HSTORE

-Mock data type.
-Simply a no-op function for use in definitions
+Mock hstore data type

 <a name="JSON"></a>
 ## JSON

-Mock data type.
-Simply a no-op function for use in definitions
+Mock JSON data type

 <a name="JSONB"></a>
 ## JSONB

-Mock data type.
-Simply a no-op function for use in definitions
+Mock JSONB data type

 <a name="NOW"></a>
 ## NOW

-Mock data type.
-Simply a no-op function for use in definitions
+Mock now datetime data type

 <a name="BLOB"></a>
 ## BLOB

-Mock data type.
-Simply a no-op function for use in definitions
+Mock blob data type

 <a name="RANGE"></a>
 ## RANGE

-Mock data type.
-Simply a no-op function for use in definitions
+Mock range data type

 <a name="UUID"></a>
 ## UUID

-Mock data type.
-Simply a no-op function for use in definitions
+Mock UUID data type

 <a name="UUIDV1"></a>
 ## UUIDV1

-Mock data type.
-Simply a no-op function for use in definitions
+Mock UUIDV1 data type

 <a name="UUIDV4"></a>
 ## UUIDV4

-Mock data type.
-Simply a no-op function for use in definitions
+Mock UUIDV4 data type

 <a name="VIRTUAL"></a>
 ## VIRTUAL

-Mock data type.
-Simply a no-op function for use in definitions
+Mock virutal data type (even though all test types are technically virtual)

 <a name="ENUM"></a>
 ## ENUM

-Mock data type.
-Simply a no-op function for use in definitions
+Mock enum data type

 <a name="ARRAY"></a>
 ## ARRAY

-Mock data type.
-Simply a no-op function for use in definitions
+Mock array data type

 <a name="GEOMETRY"></a>
 ## GEOMETRY

-Mock data type.
-Simply a no-op function for use in definitions
+Mock geometry data type

 <a name="GEOGRAPHY"></a>
 ## GEOGRAPHY

-Mock data type.
-Simply a no-op function for use in definitions
+Mock geography data type